 Thursday, Feb.
 7– Charles Butler Technology seminar at Our Redeemer’s church

-Tuesday, March 12– Music and its effects on the Brain
+Tuesday, March 12– Music and its effects on the Brain-our state ambassador will be attending.

 Thursday, April 11– New Member Tea and Executive Board meeting, location to be determined.